-Sherry Morris has served as the executive director of Fannin County Family Connection for six years.
+Sherry Morris has served as the executive director of Fannin County Family Connection since May of 2014.

-"Several years ago, I went through a divorce, lost health insurance, and was putting my life back together when I was diagnosed with breast cancer.
-I’m a seven-year survivor now!
-Unable to meet travel and work demands, I lost my job of nearly 30 years.
-I found myself a single mom, without a support system, without income, and in the throes of situational poverty."
+In an interview with the Georgia Family Connection Partnership, Sherry shared her ‘why.’
+She stated that she went through a divorce, lost health insurance, and was putting her life back together when she was diagnosed with breast cancer.
+She is a eight-year survivor now!
+Unable to meet travel and work demands, Sherry lost her job of nearly 30 years.
+She found herself a single mom, without a support system, without income, and in the throes of situational poverty.

 We are so honored to have Sherry leading Fannin County Family Connection!

-Amanda Hyde has served as the office manager of Fannin County Family Connection for 10 years.
+Amanda Hyde has served as the office manager of Fannin County Family Connection since 2012.

 “Mandi is the greatest assistant in the world,” exclaimed FCFC Executive Director Sherry Morris when asked to describe her.
 “And she is dependable, trustworthy, and known as the ‘keeper of all things’ around here because of her organizational ability.”